"If you don't know where you are going, any road will get you there."

 Fundamental difference between an investment adviser, and those who are not investment advisers, by registration and regulation.

-I’m registered for investment advice under the Investment Advisers Act of 1940, and as you can see from the above, I am process oriented; I am NOT registered for investment sales (product oriented) under the Securities Exchange Act of 1934 which governs licensing of brokers and dealers (who may work as fee-based (commissions and/or fees).
-I have over 22 years’ experience working for people in various areas of their financial lives and am a fee-only NAPFA adviser and a fiduciary to you.
+I’m registered for investment advice under the Investment Advisers Act of 1940, as you can see from the above "Difference Between Advisers" link.
+I am process oriented; I am NOT registered for investment sales (product sales oriented) under the Securities Exchange Act of 1934 which governs licensing of brokers and dealers (who may work as fee-based (commissions and/or fees).
+I have experience working for people in various areas of their financial lives since 1997 and am a fee-only NAPFA adviser, member of the Fee-Only Network, and work as a fiduciary for you.